vpnagraj/vpnagraj/cv/index.md

 ### Publications

-- Parker, A., Nagraj V.P. and Moody, D. (2014).
-Exit as Strategy: Web Services as the New Websites for Many Libraries In K. Varnum (Ed.), _The Top Technologies Every Librarian Needs to Know: A LITA Guide_ (pp. 67-84).
-Chicago, IL: ALA TechSource.

 - Nagraj, V.P and Nunemaker, M.S (2015) Analyzing Library Services Using Customer Relationship Managment Data and R Programming In S. Lessick (Ed.)
 "Enhancing library impact through technology".
 (2015).
 Journal of the Medical Library Association : JMLA, 103(4), 222–231. http://doi.org/10.3163/1536-5050.103.4.015

+- Parker, A., Nagraj V.P. and Moody, D. (2014).
+Exit as Strategy: Web Services as the New Websites for Many Libraries In K. Varnum (Ed.), _The Top Technologies Every Librarian Needs to Know: A LITA Guide_ (pp. 67-84).
+Chicago, IL: ALA TechSource.

 ### Conference Papers & Posters

 - Nagraj, V.P. and Denton, A. (2016, May). _Publication Metrics: Services & Support_.
-Poster to be presented at the Annual Meeting of the Medical Library Association, Toronto, CAN.
+Poster presented at the Annual Meeting of the Medical Library Association, Toronto, CAN.

 - Ragon, J., Nunemaker, M. and Nagraj, V.P.
 (2015, October). _A Mission Focused Approach to Liaison Services Data Collection_.
 Paper presented at the Annual Meeting of the Mid-Atlantic Chapter of the Medical Library Association, Asheville, NC.